w3f/substrate-benchmarks-reviewer/README.md

 # Substrate benchmark reviewer

-The `bench-review` utility creates overview tables of the substrate runtime benchmarks, allowing for further inspection and adjustments of benchmarking results.
+The `bench-review` utility creates overview tables of the substrate runtime benchmarks, allowing for further inspection and adjustments.

 ## Building